How to File a Motion to Dismiss in Utah Dustin February 18, 2026

 After the court rules, the right next step depends on what the judge decided.
 Many people assume the only outcomes are “granted” or “denied,” but in practice there can be partial rulings, amended pleadings, and narrowed claims.

 The case typically moves forward.
-Focus on deadlines, required disclosures, and a practical plan for discovery and settlement discussions.
+Focus on deadlines, required disclosures, and a practical plan for settlement and case preparation.

 The other side may be allowed to fix the complaint.
 Watch the amendment deadline and evaluate whether the new pleading addresses the issues raised.

-Reassess the case value and your priorities.
-Discovery should focus on what remains, not what was dismissed.
+Reassess case value and priorities.
+The rest of the case should focus on what remains, not what was dismissed.

-Confirm what type of dismissal occurred and what it means for next steps, including whether any new filings or appeals are possible.
+Confirm what type of dismissal occurred and what it means for next steps, including whether any new filings are possible.

 The goal is to protect your rights while keeping your strategy grounded.
 Motions to dismiss can be powerful, but they work best when the argument is clean, accurate, and tied to Utah procedure.